What is Bridges?

 - Graduating senior Michael Turnbo was accepted to Baker University as a music major.

-Building on the success of the 2007–2008 pilot year, Musical Bridges expanded in 2008–2009 to four schools: Paseo Academy of Fine and Performing Arts, Kansas City Middle School of the Arts, Ruskin High School, and Smith-Hale Middle School.
+Building on the success of the 2007–2008 pilot year, Bridges expanded in 2008–2009 to four schools: Paseo Academy of Fine and Performing Arts, Kansas City Middle School of the Arts, Ruskin High School, and Smith-Hale Middle School.

 The 2008–2009 school year closed with a final concert at White Recital Hall in the James C. Olson Performing Arts Center.
-In addition to highlighting the year’s high achievers, this concert served as the Musical Bridges Instrument Fund Competition.
+In addition to highlighting the year’s high achievers, this concert served as the Bridges Instrument Fund Competition.
 Adjudicated by UMKC Conservatory faculty and prominent Kansas City arts professionals, this competition determined the allocation of funds generously donated by the Shumaker Family Foundation.
-The funds were awarded to Musical Bridges students Brandon Butler, Sara Johnson, Cheyenne Melton, Andrea Goering, and Tschzyl Berndt, and went towards the purchase of high-quality instruments for their use, as well as scholarships to summer programs and other enrichment activities.
+The funds were awarded to Bridges students Brandon Butler, Sara Johnson, Cheyenne Melton, Andrea Goering, and Tschzyl Berndt, and went towards the purchase of high-quality instruments for their use, as well as scholarships to summer programs and other enrichment activities.

-At the close of the 2008–2009 school year Musical Bridges students once again exceeded expectations, achieving admission to collegiate music programs as well as other honors and awards:
+At the close of the 2008–2009 school year Bridges students once again exceeded expectations, achieving admission to collegiate music programs as well as other honors and awards:

 - Graduating senior Andrea Goering was accepted to Northwest Missouri State University as a music education major.